DEIB-GECO/CombSAFE/README.md

 Returns:
   - ***DataFrame*** or ***TextParser***
-    - A comma-separated values (csv) file is returned as two-dimensional data structure with labeled axes.
+    - A comma-separated values (csv) file is returned as a two-dimensional data structure with labeled axes.

 Example:
 ```python